ansible/pytest-ansible/README.md

 ## Inventory

 Using ansible first starts with defining your inventory.
-This can be done several ways, but to start, we'll use the `ansible_adhoc` fixture.
+This can be done in several ways, but to start, we'll use the `ansible_adhoc` fixture.

 ```python